Cyclenerd/google-cloud-compute-machine-types/README.md

 All files in this repository are under the [Apache License, Version 2.0](LICENSE) unless noted otherwise.

+Portions of this webapp are modifications based on work created and shared by [Google](https://developers.google.com/readme/policies) and used according to terms described in the [Creative Commons 4.0 Attribution License](https://creativecommons.org/licenses/by/4.0/).

 Please note:

 * No warranty